 Regression is a method used in statistics to investigate the relationship between independent variables or features and a dependent variable or outcome.
 In this research, we use it with machine learning to predict the outcome of a continuous variable.
 Regression analysis measures "how an increase in one variable x affects another variable y".
 In regression analysis, for a given two variables x and y, it is necessary to make a clear distinction between x, the "explanatory variable", and variable y which is called an "objective variable".
-Since the "explanatory variable" is used in the learning process to generate the objective variable, we need first to determine which variables are the "explanatory variables".
+Since the "explanatory variable" is used in the learning process to generate the objective variable, we need first to determine which variables are the "explanatory variables" and which are the "objective variables".